MihirK1212/cafunet-acl2026/README.md

 ### Sensitivity to Topic Count (N_t)

-[IMAGE REQUIRED - Figure 3 from the paper showing line plot of performance vs number of topics, peaking at N_t = 10]

 Performance peaks at **N_t = 10** topics and remains stable across a moderate range, demonstrating robustness to this hyperparameter.

 ### Computational Efficiency

-[IMAGE REQUIRED - Figure 5 from the paper showing computational complexity comparison across baselines]

 CAFuNet contains approximately **150M parameters** (comparable to standard multimodal encoders) with an inference latency of **~22 ms** per batch (batch size 32) on a single GPU — significantly faster than autoregressive VLMs (>200 ms).